edg-l/edgarluque.com/content/blog/creating_a_kernel_p3.md

 }
 ```

-First, we will need to find a place in memory to store the bitmap itself, to do this we will add a `find_bitmap_storage` method, that finds a contiguos memory region to
+First, we will need to find a place in memory to store the bitmap itself, to do this we will add a `find_bitmap_storage` method, that finds a contiguous memory region to
 place the bitmap storage.
 We can't use a fixed size bitmap because the memory map may have different sizes depending on the host total memory.